AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 ## Blob storage accounts
 **Blob storage accounts** are specialized storage accounts for storing your unstructured data as blobs (objects) in Azure Storage.
 With Blob storage accounts, you can now choose between hot and cool storage tiers to store your less frequently accessed cool data at a lower storage cost, and store more frequently accessed hot data at a lower access cost.
 Blob storage accounts are similar to your existing general-purpose storage accounts and share all the great durability, availability, scalability, and performance features that you use today, including 100% API consistency for block blobs and append blobs.

+> [!NOTE]
-> [AZURE.NOTE] Blob storage accounts support only block and append blobs, and not page blobs.
+> Blob storage accounts support only block and append blobs, and not page blobs.

 Blob storage accounts expose the **Access Tier** attribute, which allows you to specify the storage tier as **Hot** or **Cool** depending on the data stored in the account.
 If there is a change in the usage pattern of your data, you can also switch between these storage tiers at any time.

+> [!NOTE]
-> [AZURE.NOTE] Changing the storage tier may result in additional charges.
-Please see the [Pricing and Billing](/documentation/articles/storage-blob-storage-tiers/#pricing-and-billing) section for more details.
+> Changing the storage tier may result in additional charges.
+Please see the [Pricing and Billing](./storage-blob-storage-tiers.md#pricing-and-billing) section for more details.

 Example usage scenarios for the hot storage tier include: